DavidKyong/c0523-code-solutions/css-flexbox/css-flexbox-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is the default `flex-direction` of a `flex` container? left to right
+- What is the default `flex-direction` of a `flex` container? left to right (row)
-- What is the default `flex-wrap` of a `flex` container? trying to fit everything on one line
+- What is the default `flex-wrap` of a `flex` container? trying to fit everything on one line (nowrap)
-- What axis do the `justify-content` properties work on? x axis
+- What axis do the `justify-content` properties work on? x axis/main axis
-- What axis do the `align-items` properties work on? y axis
+- What axis do the `align-items` properties work on? y axis/cross axis

 ## Notes